vdtdg/CryptoMarketDataCollector/README.md

 # BittrexDataCollector
 This application will collect sort, and organize financial data from a list of Crypto currencies.
+Using the Bittrex API.
+You can set the market that you want to analyze, the coins in that market, and the time intervals you want to collect data from.

 This application requires Python 3+